 “I really enjoy training people about the whole process,” says Helen.
 “It’s been very interesting to meet so many people and help them with their lives and their directions.
 I really enjoy their excitement about going forward after learning the process.
 I think my background in agribusiness, community development, and policy helps me share this information in a way that is accessible.

 “I took my first course with Bruce Ward in 1998.
 In 2000, I signed up for Certified Educator course, because what I love about Holistic Management is it solves the root cause of everything.
-You really look at it problems in a new way and start solving the issues we are facing.
+You really look at problems in a new way and start solving the issues we are facing.

 “In this day and age, we are witnessing what are diluted standards of social expectation of what is respectful and what isn’t.
 Because these social expectations are blurry, people don’t have a benchmark of appropriate behavior.
 With this blurring, it is even more important to have a life context to guide your decisions and actions.
 With that level of decision-making there is a whole new level of respect required, and there’s a wider societal point of reference.